The 6 step process to meeting your future clients

 Now I have always had a very pragmatic approach to doing something I really don’t want to do, but know I have to.
 There are three things I do that help me push through the fear and get out there prospecting for new business.

-- Be Accountable – I simply remind myself that if I don’t go out and meet new prospects, then I won’t have a cat in hell’s chance of reaping the rewards of that task i.e. money into my business.
+- Be Accountable – I simply remind myself that if I don’t go out and meet new prospects, then I won’t have a cat in hell’s chance of reaping the rewards of that task i.e. money into my bank account.

 - Be Confident – I also remind myself that prospects are probably nervous about meeting new people too.
 My vast experience tells me that if I make them feel comfortable in my presence, I know they will find it easier to do business with me.